MatviyRoman/Prestashop-Snippets-for-Visual-Studio-Code/README.md

 <details>
 <summary>Snippets JS</summary>

--   p:ajaxFront => jQuery Ajax Call Your Front Controller
+-   p:ajaxFrontController => jQuery Ajax Call Your Front Controller
--   p:ajaxAdmin => jQuery Ajax Call Your Admin Controller
+-   p:ajaxAdminController => jQuery Ajax Call Your Admin Controller

 -   p:for => For Loop
 -   for => For Loop